ylsung/lightning-semi-supervised-learning/Readme.md

-# Semi Supervised Learning with PyTorch Ligntning
+# Semi Supervised Learning with PyTorch Lightning

 This project aims to use PyTorch Lightning to implement state-of-the-art algorithms in semi-supervised leanring.